goshawkdb/server/cmd/debug/README.md

 * Pressing `PageUp` and `PageDown` will move the current column up or down in the column list.
 * You cannot turn off all columns.
 That would be silly.

+## Showing all of a row

+The current row may have values for many columns and they may not all fit on a single line.
+If you press `i` then a new Info Panel will be displayed that contains all of the key-value pairs of the current row.
+The display of the rows will be automatically resized as necessary to fit this in.
+This Info Panel automatically updates as you navigate around the log file.
+Press `i` again to hide it.